Back to California

 Discretionary Funds

-Money that the county can use to support community programs or services.
+Money that the board can choose to spend on programs or projects as they see fit.

 Performance Metrics